 Headsets and neck induction loops are available at the Customer Relations Desk to assist with sound amplification and clarity.
 A driver’s license or other form of photo ID must be presented.
 We encourage patrons to please bring their own headsets when possible.
 Headsets should function at FM frequency 2.3 MHz with a standard jack connector.

 There is a limited number of house braille programs for the select Audio Described Broadway performances.
-For assitance or more information, please contact the Accessibility Coordinator at email@example.com.
-To purchase tickets, please send requests to firstname.lastname@example.org; (860) 987-5900 (VOICE).
+For assitance or more information, please contact the Accessibility Coordinator at firstname.lastname@example.org.
+To purchase tickets, please send requests to email@example.com; (860) 987-5900 (VOICE).

 Text portions of The Prompter are available in large print format as a supplement to our regular program for selected performances.
 These Prompters are available by visiting the Customer Relations Desk, or in advance by calling 860.987.6000.

 ASL: AMERICAN SIGN LANGUAGE

-Sign Language Interpretation is scheduled for the 2019-2020 Broadway Series and Encore Series on Sunday evenings at 6:30pm in addition to other select performances.
+Sign Language Interpretation is scheduled for the Broadway Series and Encore Series on Sunday evenings at 6:30pm in addition to other select performances.
 Check individual Broadway show pages for the intepretation date of shows without a Sunday evening performance.
-For more information, please contact the Accessibility Coordinator at email@example.com.
-To purchase tickets, please send requests to firstname.lastname@example.org; (860) 987-5900 (VOICE).
+For more information, please contact the Accessibility Coordinator at firstname.lastname@example.org.
+To purchase tickets, please send requests to email@example.com; (860) 987-5900 (VOICE).